PCarpenter626/SMU_Bootcamp_Project-1/California Analysis README.md

 -  How do firefighting resurces impact containment time?

 #### From our reserach questions, We came up with different Hypothesis and a statistical summary that we teamed up to breakdown.
-- Yearly Summary Statistics such as acres and counties burned, The Personanel involved, the structures damaged/ destroyed and the average length of Wildfires per year. - Tiya
+- Yearly Summary Statistics such as acres and counties burned, The Personanel involved, the structures damaged/ destroyed and the average length of Wildfires per year.</p> Specifically Tiya calculated the following:
+              > Calculate and Display Acres Burned Per Year
+              > Calculate and Display Counties Burned Per Year
+              > Calculate and Display Personnel Involved Per Year
+              > Calculate and Display Structures Damaged and Destroyed Per Year
+              > Calculate and Display the Average length of the Wildfire Per Year

 -  Does the temperature, humidity and time of year have a correlation with the number of acres burned? - Matt
-- How does the wildfires affect the Air Quality - Ricia
-- Does the number of First Responders have a correlation witht the number of acres burned? - Patrick
+- What is the environmental impact of wildfires; Specifically the severity of the fires and the time it took for containment as well as how it effected the vegetation of the land and soil. - Ricia
+- **Question:** Is there a correlation between Personnel Involved and First Responders.
+- **Hypothesis:** I believe there is a Correlation.
+I believe the more personnel involved, the less acres burned -Patrick
 - Which California counties have Experienced the highest numebr of wildfires? - Elena
 - Is there a correlation between acres burned and fatalities? - Sergio and Francisco
 -  Is there a significant differnece in the average acres burned between counties?
 Dagim and Vanessa